Dimension of posets with planar cover graphs excluding two long incomparable chains: Connections with graph minors

-Recently, a number of important results connecting dimension with structural graph theory have been proved \cite{bib:BiKeYo,bib:JMMTWW,bib:JMTWW,bib:JoMiWi,bib:MicWie,bib:Walc}.
-Based on these results, it is natural to make the following conjectures, the first of which is also made in \cite{bib:MicWie}.
+Recently, a number of important results connecting dimension with structural graph theory have been proved \cite{BKY16,JMM+16,JMOW-arxiv,JMT+17,JMW18,MW17,Wal17}.
+In particular, the following generalization of Theorem~\ref{thm:streib-trotter} is proved in~\cite{Wal17} (see~\cite{MW17} for an alternative proof and~\cite{JMOW-arxiv,JMW18} for further extensions).